Central Community High School

 Central Community High School is a high school in unincorporated area in Clinton County, Illinois, near Breese.
 It is a part of Central Community High School District #71.

 History

 The high school and district formed in 1971 as a consolidation of the high schools of Breese and Aviston.

 In 2016 the school's enrollment went over 559, which was above the 557 needed to join the 3A athletic league for basketball of both male and female teams; it was previously in 2A.

 Attendance boundary

 The 205 sqmi territory is mostly in Clinton County and includes small parts of Bond and Madison counties.
-Municipalities in its territory are, aside from Breese and Aviston, Albers, Bartelso, Beckemeyer, Damiansville, and Germantown.
-An unincorporated area served is St. Rose.
+Municipalities in its territory are, aside from Breese and Aviston, Albers, Bartelso, Beckemeyer, Damiansville, Germantown, and St. Rose.